-Notre bibliothèque d'aperçus de données va plus loin dans les sujets d'actualité et les grands dossiers mondiaux. À la recherche de plus d'informations ?
+Notre blog d'aperçus de données va plus loin dans les sujets d'actualité et les grands dossiers mondiaux. À la recherche de plus d'informations ?
 Découvrez la façon dont nous intégrons des données et les services de visualisation d'experts avec nos outils intelligents, nos espaces personnalisés et les portails de données d'entreprise.

-Note: Data for 2017 and 2018 are foretasted values.
+Data for 2018 and 2019 are forecast values.